kubernetes-sigs/kueue/site/content/en/docs/concepts/topology_aware_scheduling.md

 global uniqueness of labels on each level, i.e. there could be two nodes with the same "rack" label, but in different "blocks".

-For example, this is a representation of the dataset hierarchy;
+For example, this is a representation of the data center hierarchy;

 |  node  |  cloud.provider.com/topology-block | cloud.provider.com/topology-rack |
 |:------:|:----------------------------------:|:--------------------------------:|